Non-thermal pairing glue of electrons in the steady state: Key results

 \section{Key results}

-In this Section, we present our key result: an analytical expression for the critical coupling of the superconducting phase transition in the NESS, which explicitly contains an additional contribution from the genuinely non-thermal pairing mechanism.
+In this Section, we present our key result: an analytical expression for the critical coupling of the superconducting phase transition in the NESS, which explicitly contains an additional contribution from the genuinely non-thermal pairing mechanism, as illustrated in \pref{fig:setup}{a}.
 We then briefly discuss the main predictions and the underlying physical picture for two different examples, whereby we also benchmark our analytics with the numerical solution of the NESS Eliashberg equations.